We’ve got a riddle for you. 👀

 - Free Forever Plan: Unlimited users and tasks, along with 100 MB cloud storage

-- Unlimited Plan ($5/month per user when billed annually): Unlimited cloud storage, integrations, and Dashboards
+- Unlimited Plan ($7/month per user): Unlimited cloud storage, integrations, and Dashboards

 ClickUp also offers an Enterprise Plan that can streamline your organization’s workflow.

 Like Airtable, Smartsheet is a project management and collaboration tool, with a focus on spreadsheets.
-Since it’s user interface is similar to Microsoft Excel, it’s a starting point for managers unfamiliar with SaaS (software as a service) productivity tools.
+Since its user interface is similar to Microsoft Excel, it’s a starting point for project managers unfamiliar with SaaS (software as a service) productivity tools.

 - Multiple views ranging from Grid to Gantt Chart to Kanban board.